 Before you move on, for those who are not familiar with my framework, signals, setups, or acronyms, please visit my discretionary trading framework blog.

 The week is still early and there’s more trading left to do.
 Since the current risk-off trends are still intact, I will continue to find Dollar bullish setups.
-We do have plenty of mid and major tier data coming up on the forex calendar today, mostly in Europe, so I may look into a euro setup very soon.
-Stay tuned by following me on Twitter and Facebook, and thanks for checking out my blog!
+We do have plenty of mid and major-tier data coming up on the forex calendar today, mostly in Europe, so I may look into a euro set up very soon.

 Good morning forex friends!
 I’m starting off my trading week with an idea to ride the recent strength in the US Dollar.
 Will risk aversion continue to push traders into the Greenback this week?